How to configure selenium with Jenkins – Parallel Execution complete tutorial

 • Master node and at least two live slave agents (if you want to run parallel tests)

-• Access to a version control tool where code repo is placed.
+• Access to a version control tool where code repo is placed. it can be git / svn etc.

-Step-by-step process o configure Selenium with Jenkins
+Step-by-step process to configure Selenium with Jenkins

 The entire process to configure selenium with Jenkins is to create an infrastructure where code will be downloaded to a system and then execution will be triggered with the help of Jenkins.
 This is done with the help of the Jenkins pipeline job.